sarchlab/akita_docs/docs/akita/components/01_write_back_cache/02_directory.md

 ```

-Read hit processing is also straightforward as the action will be delegated to the bank stage.
-We need to check if the block is locked (being evicted or being written) before sending the transaction to the bank.
+The main action is delegated to the bank stage.
+Still, before any action can be taken, we need to check if the block is locked (being evicted or being written) before sending the transaction to the bank.

 ```go